 — Rega Jha (@RegaJha) February 15, 2015

 And her trick worked.
-From being someone who cracked a silly joke that reinforced racial stereotypes about beauty, she became victim of misogyny.
+From being someone who cracked a silly joke that reinforced racial stereotypes about beauty, she became the victim of misogyny.
 The Huffington Post wrote a post on the Rega Jha incidence in which they say, “Buzzfeed India Editor Comes In For Vicious Sexist Attack On Twitter”.

 The outburst against Rega Jha was well exploited by her to gather publicity, but the more unfortunate part was a sudden upsurge of lazy intellectuals who started standing in her support saying it was just a “joke”.